Jwan Yosef: Personal life

 In April 2016, during the amfAR, The Foundation for AIDS Research gala in São Paulo, Brazil, Yosef publicly announced that he had been in a relationship with Puerto Rican singer Ricky Martin.
 The couple married in 2017.
 On 31 December 2018, Martin and Yosef announced, via Instagram, the birth of their daughter, Lucia Martin-Yosef.
 On 29 October 2019, Martin and Yosef announced the birth of their son, Renn Martin-Yosef.
+In July 2023, it was announced that Martin and Yosef had separated after six years of marriage.